Best Family Day Trips And Drives In Sydney

 Bendooley Estate: When you get hungry, make Bendooley Estate your first port of call, where books and dining collide.
 Cosy yourself amongst the shelves of antique books, cathedral ceilings and exposed timber beams at Berkelouw Books, where children can cuddle up with a book in front of the warm stone fireplace.
-Inside the Book Barn, experience the freshest produce available in the Southern Highlands including great coffee and maybe even a delicious wine.
+Inside the Book Barn, experience the freshest produce available in the Southern Highlands including great coffee and delicious wine.

 Lolly Swagman: Parents and children alike will adore this old school lolly shop where you can find the gummy delights no longer housed on common grocery aisle shelves.

 Berrima District Museum: Inside an old weatherboard cottage, get a dose of what life was like in the early days of the district.
 Highlights include a German-built canoe and the work of prisoners of war when they were housed at Berrima Gaol during the first World War.

-Trainworks: The Trainworks Railway Museum will be enjoyed by the young and old.
+NSW Railway Museum: This place will be enjoyed by the young and old, but lovers of Thomas and Friends simply must visit this train haven!
 During the Summer, you can board a historic railmotor along the Thirlmere Heritage Railway which will take you on a 45-minute journey to Buxton and back.
-Lovers of Thomas and Friends simply must visit this train haven.

 Thirlmere Lakes National Park: Home to Five freshwater lakes.
 This is a great spot for bird watching, BBQ’s and picnics with the range of facilities available, and the Thirlmere Lakes walking track which will take you all around the park, past the picnic areas and the adored Heritage Pump Station- which used to replenish the steam railway locomotives on the old southern railway.

-Festival of Steam: The best time to head to Thirlmere is in March due to the annual Festival of Steam at Trainworks!
-This is a weekend of train-loving fun including the chance to climb aboard large steam trains, shovel coal, and check out some magnificent engines that you just can’t see anywhere else in this day and age.
+Festival of Steam: Time a visit to Thirlmere with the annual Festival of Steam for a weekend of train-loving fun, including the chance to climb aboard large steam trains, shovel coal, and check out some magnificent engines that you just can’t see anywhere else in this day and age.
 An event for little ones, their parents, AND their grandparents!